pauln17/FSO-Course/part4/NOTES.md

 Moreover, we can store files that handle middleware or logging commands to the console within a utils folder.

+## Unit Testing
+Unit tests are focused on verifying the correctness of individual units or components of a software application in isolation.
+They aim to ensure that each unit (such as functions, methods, or classes) behaves as expected when tested independently.

 ## Testing Node Applications (JEST)
 Jest is a testing library/test runner for JavaScript created by Facebook and is a dev dependency.